opencv/opencv/modules/core/doc/operations_on_arrays.rst

     where  ``I`` is a multi-dimensional index of array elements.
 In case of multi-channel arrays, each channel is processed independently.

+.. note:: Saturation is not applied when the arrays have the depth ``CV_32S``.
+You may even get a negative value in the case of overflow.

 .. seealso:: :ocv:func:`abs`